makrai/notes/baayen09-morph-productivity-HSK.md

 * e.g. suffix for creating agent nouns in Dutch
   * unmarked is ER (GEEF-ER, ’giver’),
-    * greater realized [and expanding] productivity
+    * greater realized and expanding productivity
-  * [female] is STER (GEEF-STER, ’female giver’)
+  * female is STER (GEEF-STER, ’female giver’)
     * the greater potential productivity
   * experimental study validating the potential productivity
     * Baayen (1994b)
-      * subjects were asked to generate ... many words with a specified affix
+      * subjects were asked to generate many words with a specified affix
-      * [they] produced many more neologisms in STER than in ER or VER
+      * they produced many more neologisms in STER than in ER or VER
-    * correlated with ... parseability (Hay 2003)
+    * correlated with parseability (Hay 2003)
     * visual lexical decision latencies (Wurm/Aycock/Baayen 2006)
 * A closely related measure for potential productivity is
   * the ratio `I = S/V(N)` of